 Percentage of children 2 years of age who had four diphtheria, tetanus and acellular pertussis (DTaP); three polio (IPV), one measles, mumps and rubella (MMR); three H influenza type B (HiB); three hepatitis B (Hep B); one chicken pox (VZV); four pneumococcal conjugate (PCV); one hepatitis A (Hep A); two or three rotavirus (RV); and two influenza (flu) vaccines by their second birthday.

 Note: Each vaccine will be evaluated individually and then a combination of vaccines will be evaluated.
 The measure will show 12 results.

-- Sign the Note.
-See Sign Notes.
-Once the note is signed, the measure will be added to the Quality Report.
+Once all steps have been completed, the measure will be added to the Quality Report.